-How can you identify ripe, ready to harvest eggplants in your garden?
-Believe it or not, it is actually a bit tricky to identify ripe eggplants (Solanum melangona).
+How can you identify ripe, ready-to-harvest eggplants in your garden?
+Believe it or not, it is actually a bit tricky to identify ripe eggplants at just the right time (Solanum melangona).
+It is actually better to pick an eggplant that is immature than pick one that has become too old and bitter.

 Factors Affecting Eggplant Ripening Process